fraight/employee-handbook/Glossary.md

 [Decisions are hard](https://www.youtube.com/watch?v=VVp8UGjECt4)

+##### Decision Scoring: Great // Good // Bad // Blunder
+In chess scoring, there is no such thing** as a "perfect" move.
+Calculating the entire decision tree is just not a realistic strategy.

+Our goal is to optimize good/great moves, minimize bad moves, and avoid blunders.

+Similar Wisdom:
+ - Don't make perfect the enemy of the good.
+ - Paralysis by analysis

+*Ok, well Deep Blue kinda messed this up, but the point holds.*

+##### Draw the Owl
+> There are two steps in drawing an owl.
+> First, you draw a circle for the head, and a circle for the body
+> Then, you draw the fucking owl.

+Origin: Startups

 ##### Disagree and Commit
 Decisions are hard.
 We cannot be afraid to make bad choices, and someone needs to make the call.
 We do not always need complete agreement, but we always